-The best VFX software provides powerful post-production tools for professional visual effects - from explosive digital action to tiny CGI tweaks your viewers will never notice.
+The best VFX software deliver eye-catching visual effects with seriously professional post-production polish - whether you're adding explosive action or making tiny tweaks your audience may never notice.

 Adobe After Effects is our pick for the best VFX software overall.
 Used across the creative industry, it's helped define what visual effects tools can do and how they do it.

 In our hands-on 5-star review, we called it "a visual effects powerhouse, offering so much versatility and options, for the budding and professional video designer.
 It can be an overwhelming VFX app, but there’s really very little you can’t do with it."

 After Effects is a complex video compositing software package.
 It’s definitely not for the faint-hearted, and we found that it should really be viewed as a professional tool.
 If you're deep within the Adobe ecosphere, it's ideal, since perfectly integrates with other Adobe creative apps like Premiere Pro (and you can even use it alongside some of the best Adobe Premiere Pro alternatives).